Mike Turner: Personal life

 In 1987, Turner married Lori Turner, a health executive.
 They have two daughters.
 After 25 years of marriage, they announced their separation in 2012 and divorced in 2013.

 Turner married Majida Mourad on December 19, 2015, at Westminster Presbyterian Church in downtown Dayton.
 Representative Darrell Issa was a groomsman at the wedding.
-In May 2017, after less than two years of marriage, Turner filed for divorce from Mourad, alleging that Mourad "is guilty of a fraudulent contract".
+In May 2017, after less than two years of marriage, Turner filed for divorce, alleging that Mourad was "guilty of a fraudulent contract".
 As part of the acrimonious divorce, Turner's lawyers wrote to Issa "stating they would like to depose" him, but lawyers for both sides later released a statement that "Majida Mourad and Congressman Michael Turner have come to a resolution".